hyurl/schematize/README.md

 - `Set` => `new Set([])` (empty set)
 - `Buffer` => `Buffer.from([])` (empty buffer)

-Other type constructors (include `Symbol` and user-define classes) are all set `null` if the relevant property is missing.
+Other type constructors (include `Symbol` and user-defined classes) are all set `null`, if the relevant property is missing.

 Other than these, you can always by providing an instance value to the schema, and it will be used as the default value of the property automatically.